 Lowering the fed funds rate wasn't enough to restore bank confidence.
 Banks were afraid to lend to each other.
 No one wanted to get caught with bad debt on their books at the end of 2007.

-14Dec 2007 - Foreclosure Rates Double
+Dec 2007 - Foreclosure Rates Double

 The Center warned that these foreclosures would depress prices in their neighborhoods by a total of $202 billion, causing 40.6 million homes to lose an average of $5,000 each.
-(Source: “Subprime Spillover,” Center for Responsible Lending, January 18, 2008.)

-The housing bust has already caused a stock market correction.
+The housing bust caused a stock market correction.
 Many warned that, if the housing bust continued into spring 2008, the correction could turn into a bear market, and the economy could suffer a recession.

 The crisis in banking got worse in 2008.
 Banks that were highly exposed to mortgage-backed securities soon found no one would lend to them at all.
 Despite efforts by the Fed and the Bush Administration to prop them up, some failed.
 The government barely kept one step ahead of a complete financial collapse.

 How do you prevent financial crisis from recurring in the future?

 Who went to jail for the financial crisis?